 - Enhanced benefits for part-time workers

 These are only some of the things that we have the ability to enjoy as Union members.
-It was the Union who attained these things; the employer did not voluntarily just give them to us.
-In some cases we had to exercise our right to strike and in other cases the threat of a strike and some job action was enough.
+It was the Union who obtained these things; the employer did not voluntarily just give them to us.
+In some cases, we had to exercise our right to strike and in other cases the threat of a strike and some job action was enough.
 And my comments do not even address Joint Consultation issues on policy and procedures in the workplace that have been improved because of the Union intervention.
-A good example of this is the Union/Management Initiative (UMI) where we attempt to resolve issues at the lowest possible level.
+A good example of this is the Union/Management Approach (UMA) where we attempt to resolve issues at the lowest possible level.

 THAT IS WHY I PAY UNION DUES!